jszwagie/PARP_project/plot/act3.md

 HINT: "Think it through: 4 is even, 7 is prime, and 2 ties to the square root of 4.
 That matches all the clues."

-USE RADIO
-You fumble with the RADIO, static crackling as you twist the dials, searching for a lifeline.
-A faint voice breaks through—hope flickers like a dying ember.
-You: "I think I’ve got something."
-Clara (to the radio): "This is Mission 334, issuing an SOS.
-Do you copy?
-Over."
-Radio: "Mission 334, this is the 32nd Marine Corps.
-We have your coordinates.
-Stay put—extraction is en route.
-Over."
-Clara: "Understood.
-We’ll hold position.
-Over."

 After a tense wait, the roar of engines fills the air.
 A Marine transport plane descends through the snow, its lights cutting through the gloom.
 You and Clara board, the warmth of the cabin a stark contrast to the biting cold.
 As the plane lifts off, a Marine hands you a stack of nondisclosure agreements.
 Marine: "Sign these.
 What you saw down there stays buried.
 Understood?"
 You nod, the weight of the unknown pressing on your chest.
 The valley’s secrets remain hidden, and your journey ends in silence.